 truth.1When consulting the literature we should not assume that different phenomena are equivalent merely because authors use the same words to identify them.2

-The term ‘conspiracy’ refers to two or more people working in cahoots, such as gangs and other organized crime networks.
+A proper definition of “conspiracy” refers to two or more criminals working in cahoots, such as gangs and other organized crime networks.
 The Lectric Law Library explains:

 18 U.S.C.
 371 makes it a separate Federal crime or offense for anyone to conspire or agree with someone else to do something which, if actually carried out, would amount to another Federal crime or offense.
 So, under this law, a ‘conspiracy’ is an agreement or a kind of ‘partnership’ in criminal purposes in which each member becomes the agent or partner of every other member.